preact-tech/tofcore_ros/ros2/README.md

 - A release of ROS2 installed and active.
 So far all testing has been done with with the Galactic release but things should work with any recent ROS2 release.
-- [t10utils](https://bitbucket.org/preact-tech/libt10/src/develop/) library built and/or installed.
+- [t10utils](https://bitbucket.org/preact-tech/libt10/src/develop/) either built and installed to CMAKE_INSTALL_PREFIX or cloned to the subdirectory libt10.
-- truesense_msgs ROS package installed, this can be done by installing a .deb package release or cloning and building the source as part of your ROS workspace.

 ### Building